15 FAQs on How to Travel from Kathmandu to Lhasa

-Small Group Tours crossing the Tibetan plateau from Kathmandu to Lhasa start at around 950 US Dollars per person, and for the best options on organizing your trip across the plateau, you can contact our professional travel experts, who can help with advice on the best options for your tour and help with all the arrangements to make your tour booking as simple as possible.
+A Kathmandu to Lhasa small group tours starts at around 1000 US Dollars per person, and for the best options on organizing your trip across the plateau, you can contact our professional travel experts, who can help with advice on the best options for your tour and help with all the arrangements to make your tour booking as simple as possible.

 Taking a trip from Kathmandu in Nepal to Lhasa in Tibet is one of the most exciting adventures on the planet, traveling over the mighty Himalayas from the exotic Nepali capital to the immense heights of the plateau and the beautiful City of Sunshine, Lhasa.

 Most Popular Tibet Tour Packages